moews/moews.github.io/_posts/2017-03-25-supervision.md

 * Financial technology and econometric analysis
 * Spatio-temporal statistics for societal challenges
 * Deep learning frameworks and synthetic datasets
-* AI in astrophysics in collaboration with other schools
+* AI in astronomy in collaboration with other schools

 <div style="height:25px;font-size:1px;">&nbsp;</div>